MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### LPWAN devices

-If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help bridge to Azure IoT Central without incurring costs to change existing devices.
+If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help bridge to Azure IoT Central without incurring costs to change existing devices, letting you focus on adding industry knowledge, and evaluating the solution.

+When building your enterprise ready solution you will need to consider the costs to integrate LPWAN devices with Azure IoT Hub.

 ### Azure Sphere